code-312/greater-chicago-food-despository-ui/README.md

 # Greater Chicago Food Depository - Frontend UI

+## Local API Key Configuration
+To protect any API keys during production they should not be hard-coded into the application.
+Any API Keys should instead be stored at the root of the project directory in a .env file, which are already setup to be ignored by git.
+Variables in a .env file can be accessed anywhere throught the app as:

+    process.env.REACT_APP_API_VARIABLE_NAME.

+For more info on .env files: https://create-react-app.dev/docs/adding-custom-environment-variables/

+### API Keys and Corresponding Variable Names:
+- MapBox: REACT_APP_MAPBOX_API_KEY

 ## JSON Format for data consumed by the frontend:
 Data for both counties and zipcodes should be in the form of a list of key,value pairs. of the corresponding data to that county.